panther-labs/panther/docs/gitbook/log-analysis/rules/README.md

 ### Rule Body

-Each rule must contain the following `rule` function:
+The rule body MUST:
+* Be valid Python3
+* Define a `rule()` function that accepts one argument
+* Return a `bool` from the rule function

 ```python
 def rule(event):
   return True
 ```

+The Python body SHOULD:
+* Name the argument to the `rule()` function `event`

+The Python body MAY:
+* Import standard Python3 libraries
+* Define additional helper functions as needed
+* Define variables and classes outside the scope of the rule function
-Using the schemas in [supported logs](log-analysis/supported-logs) can give you an idea of what fields will exist.

-It's recommend to always use `.get()` when accessing fields since empty values are omitted from the event.
+Using the schemas in [supported logs](log-analysis/supported-logs) provides details on all available fields in events.
+When accessing event fields, it's recommend to always use `.get()` since empty key/values are omitted from the event.

+#### Example Rule

 For example, let's write a rule on an [NGINX Access](log-analysis/supported-logs/nginx#nginx-access) log: